MikiTwenty/belso/docs/source/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with belso quickly.
+This guide will help you get started with Belso quickly.

 Basic Usage
 -----------

 1. Define a Schema
 ~~~~~~~~~~~~~~~~~~

-First, define your schema using belso's Schema and Field classes:

 .. code-block:: python